ahirsch-github/kulturkompass/README.md

-# kulturdaten
+# Kulturkompass

-Kulturdaten is an open-source library demonstrating how to utilize the API of the kulturdaten.berlin API, which is a project of the [Technologiestiftung Berlin](https://www.technologiestiftung-berlin.de), funded by the Senate Department for Culture and Social Cohesion, to discover events in Berlin.
+Kulturkompass is an open-source library demonstrating how to utilize the API of the kulturdaten.berlin API, which is a project of the [Technologiestiftung Berlin](https://www.technologiestiftung-berlin.de), funded by the Senate Department for Culture and Social Cohesion, to discover events in Berlin.

 ## Table of Contents
 1. [General Info](#general-info)